JuliaDynamics/Attractors.jl/docs/src/examples.md

 _just like in the example above, there is a fourth attractor with 0 basin fraction.
 This is an unstable fixed point, and exists exactly because we provided a grid with the unstable fixed point exactly on this grid_

-## Irregular grid for `AttractorsViaRecurrences`
+## Irregular grid for `BasinMapRecurrences`
-It is possible to provide an irregularly spaced grid to `AttractorsViaRecurrences`.
+It is possible to provide an irregularly spaced grid to `BasinMapRecurrences`.
 This can make algorithm performance better for continuous time systems where the state space flow has significantly different speed in some state space regions versus others.

 In the following example the dynamical system has only one attractor: a limit cycle.
 However, near the origin (0, 0) the timescale of the dynamics becomes very slow.
 As the trajectory is stuck there for quite a while, the recurrences algorithm may identify this region as an "attractor" (incorrectly).
 The solutions vary and can be to increase drastically the max time checks for finding attractors, or making the grid much more fine.
 Alternatively, one can provide a grid that is only more fine near the origin and not fine elsewhere.